ZoeyZheng0/ZoeyZheng0.github.io/_pages/personal.md

 {% include base_path %}

 - My Chinese name is Wanrong (莞蓉).
-The first character wan(莞) means smiles and the second character rong(蓉) means flowers.
+The first character Wan (莞) means smiles and the second character Rong (蓉) means flowers.

 - You can also call me Zoey.
 This name reminds me of a smart and nimble girl, which is pretty like me, so I take it as my English name.